-The Fund may use derivative contracts (including U.S. Treasury futures contracts) and/or hybrid instruments to implement elements of its investment strategy.
+The Fund may use derivative contracts and/or hybrid instruments to implement elements of its investment strategy.
 For example, the Fund may use derivative contracts or hybrid instruments to increase or decrease the portfolio's exposure to the investment(s) underlying the derivative or hybrid instrument in an attempt to benefit from changes in the value of the underlying investment(s).
 Additionally, by way of example, the Fund may use derivative contracts in an attempt to:

-- increase or decrease the effective duration of the Fund portfolio; - seek to benefit from anticipated changes in the volatility of designated assets or instruments, such as indices, currencies and interest rates.
-(Volatility is a measure of the frequency and level of changes in the value of an asset or instrument without regard to the direction of such changes.); - obtain premiums from the sale of derivative contracts; - realize gains from trading a derivative contract; or - hedge against potential losses.
+- increase or decrease the effective duration of the Fund portfolio; - obtain premiums from the sale of derivative contracts; - realize gains from trading a derivative contract; or - hedge against potential losses.

-The Fund's use of derivative contracts can be considered a speculative trading activity in the sense that there can be no assurance that the Fund's use of derivatives or hybrid investments will be successful or work as intended.
+There can be no assurance that the Fund's use of derivative contracts or hybrid instruments will work as intended.
 Derivative investments made by the Fund are included within the Fund's 80% policy (as described below) and are calculated at market value.